 "You're still three dollars short."
-Nicolas dug out a small stash of quarters out of his slacks, counted out a dozen and placed them in his fathers palm.
-He had been saving them for the arcade, just in case, but the opportunity it seemed had passed.
+Nicolas dug out a small stash of quarters out of his slacks, counted out a dozen and placed them in his father's palm.
+He had been saving them for the arcade, just in case, but the opportunity, it seemed, had passed.
 "I'll get the tax sport.
 I'm using the whole trip as a write-off anyways."

-They left the store with Tinkerbell in the crook of Autumn's elbow.
+They left the store with Tinker Bell in the crook of Autumn's elbow.
 It might have been that lunch was coming, but Nicolas actually felt a little better.
 With each furtive little glance he snuck at the doll, it seemed to be something a little different.
 In a way, it could seem like glowing.
 Anyways, at least someone was happy.
 At least she would be quiet on the plane.

 Nicolas Reuel was convinced that he had been cursed, and in the way every eleven-year old thinks, he was right.
 He knew he was ready for the bigger things that little 'kids' don't get to do, but for now all that entailed was babysitting his little sister.
 He blamed her often for not having a chance at Little League last spring.
-Truth be told, he would have spent most it on the bench.
+Truth be told, he would have spent most it riding the pine.
 He was not very large, or tall, or athletic, and spent most of his free time just exploring around his hilly home near Golden, Colorado, and pretending it was a different time.
 He had even been shorted on the age of discovery.
 There were no more places to find, no new science to discover.
 By the time he grew up he figured that they will have filled in all the details, and leave nothing for him.

 Lately though, he had be facing the realization that girls were not that gross, and that they spent most of their time ignoring him.
 He had his mom's dirty blonde hair and cab doors ears, his father's fat nose that made his bright green eyes seem too close together, and all of this on a baby face that seemed to never want to leave, it was like having the power of invisibility to them.
-Nicolas looked nothing like his sister, who had received her father's golden blonde hair, which was only stringy from neglect, large blue eyes and soft cheeks, and her mothers long limbs, button nose and round face.
+Nicolas looked nothing like his sister, who had received her father's golden blonde hair, which was only stringy from neglect, large blue eyes and soft cheeks, and her mother's long limbs, button nose and round face.
 It was like she had been reserved all the best features first, and he had taken the leftovers.
 She was always drawing all the attention, even waiting for the plane to take them home that night.
-Between twirls and flight lessons through the long and busy concorse, Autumn had long conversations with her new doll that only the two of them could understand.
+Between twirls and flight lessons through the long and busy concourse, Autumn had long conversations with her new doll that only the two of them could understand.

 "I think she needs therapy."
-Her father muttered this while comparing his notes to some paperwork he had brought along, spread all around the fixed row of vinyl seats they sat on.
+Her father muttered this while comparing his notes to some paperwork he had brought along spread all around the fixed row of vinyl seats they sat on.